simongravelle/nmrformd/LONG_DESCRIPTION.rst

-NMRforMD is a Python toolkit to calculate NMR relaxation times from molecular dynamics trajectory files.
+NMRforMD is a Python toolkit designed for the computation of dipolar H-NMR relaxation times from molecular dynamics simulations.
 Used in combination with MDAnalysis, it allows for the analysis of trajectory files from any MDAnalysis-compatible simulation package, including LAMMPS and GROMACS.